 Why do doctors “manage” women that way?
 One reason is because of an outdated, demeaning and dangerous medical belief: “It’s all in your head.”
 If any of your medical decisions are based on such an outdated opinion, then the treatment protocols used on you will be outdated too.
 Optimal health will never have a chance to manifest for patients embedded in a medical system that proclaims: “it’s all in your head.”

-An integrative chiropractic doctor who uses natural functional medicine has an advantage in addressing the body vs. a conventional doctor.
-The key advantage is the chiropractor’s starting premise: Your body should be able to regulate itself, if your healing potential were not blocked to some degree.
-In integrative medicine your depression is not the starting point, it is the end point.
+Our key advantage is our chiropractic initial premise: Your body should be able to regulate itself, if your healing potential were not blocked to some degree.
+Your depression is not the starting point, it is the end point.
 The “mental disorder” starts in the body, not the brain.
-We focus on the starting points of depression, understanding your body as the source.
 Your body parts naturally affect and depend on each other, integrated by a master controlling system called your nervous system.
+Biological information comes from every part of your body.
+That information integrates through your nervous system, and your brain interprets the information (basic brain neuro-science).
+Therefore, we focus on the initiators of depression, understanding your body as the source.

 “Depression is not a disease.
 It’s a symptom.” – Kelly Brogan, MD